WHY ATTACHMENT STYLES?

 Writing the book emboldened me to shed my shame, and talk about these things in a way I had never thought I would feel safe doing.This led to creating the curriculum for my online courses in personal development, and building an online community for support.
 Much to my delight, both caught fire, and I have never looked back!

 Briana MacWilliam has over 14 years of clinical experience as a licensed and board-certified creative arts therapist, and is the Founder and Director of Briana MacWilliam Inc., which offers continuing education to mental health practitioners, through CreativeArtsTherapiesOnline.com.
 She has held two directorial positions in community-based and day-treatment settings, and was a research outcomes coordinator for four years, at the Amen Clinics, Inc.—a brain research and diagnostic facility.
 She edited and co-authored two books on the subjects of attachment and complicated grief, and working with LGBTQ populations.
-She is also the Director for Continuing Education for Pratt Institute’s Creative Arts Therapies Department.
+She is also a thesis advisor and research coordinator for Pratt Institute’s Creative Arts Therapies Department.